PhotonVision/photonvision-docs/source/docs/getting-started/installation/sw_install/raspberry-pi.rst

 Downloading the Pi Image
 ------------------------
-Download the latest release of the PhotonVision Pi image from the `releases page <https://github.com/PhotonVision/photonvision/releases>`_.
+Download the latest release of the PhotonVision Raspberry image from the `releases page <https://github.com/PhotonVision/photonvision/releases>`_.
 You do not need to extract the downloaded ZIP file.

+.. note:: Make sure you download the image that ends in '-raspi' or '-RasberryPi'.

 Flashing the Pi Image
 ---------------------